wjakob/term-tools/README.md

 :ag [keywords]       Search for a file using 'ag'
 U                    Undo tree
-,m                   Launch a compilation job (using 'ninja') ,,                   Comment the line or visual selection ,a                   Align columns of a table (followed by an alignment character,
+,,                   Comment the line or visual selection ,m                   Launch a compilation job (using 'ninja') ,a                   Align columns of a table (followed by an alignment character,
                      e.g. '=' or '2=' for the second occurrence)
+,t                   SyncTeX: highlight the selected line in Skim.app.

 VIM C++ semantic integration